loris-imageserver/loris/README.md

 Loris JPEG 2000 Server
 ========================
-It's a dumb name, but you probably know how to pronounce it.

 Loris is a lightweight implementation of the [International Image Interoperability Framework: Image API 1.0] [1].
 More about